Band Stop Filter: Definition, Types, Applications, Design Considerations

 Common Circuit Configurations for Band Stop Filters

 Band stop filters, also known as notch filters, are essential components in electronic circuits that allow specific frequencies to be blocked or attenuated while allowing other frequencies to pass through.
-These filters find applications in various industries, including audio signal processing, radio frequency interference (RFI) suppression, and biomedical signal processing.
+These filters find in various industries, including audio signal processing, radio frequency interference (RFI) suppression, and biomedical signal processing.
 In this section, we will explore the common circuit configurations used for band stop filters, namely the Twin-T Notch Filter, the Multiple Feedback Notch Filter, and the State Variable Notch Filter.

 Twin-T Notch Filter